naima-shaikh/Regression-Case-Studies-for-Machine-Learning/README.md

 - min_samples_leaf: Minimum samples required to be at a leaf node.
 - max_features: Number of features to consider for the best split.

-Tuning Method: RandomizedSearchCV is generally preferred due to the larger hyperparameter space.
+Tuning Method: RandomizedSearchCV is generally preferred due to the larger hyperparameter space, as it often finds a good combination faster than GridSearchCV.

 ## Decision Tree Regressor